mabravo641/mabravo641.github.io/_pages/about.md

 ## Biography
 I am a Colombian researcher with a background in computer vision, artificial intelligence and biomedical engineering.

-I (will) hold a PhD in Computer Science from the University of Freiburg, Germany, where I am part of the [Computer Vision Group](https://lmb.informatik.uni-freiburg.de/) led by Prof. [Thomas Brox](https://lmb.informatik.uni-freiburg.de/people/brox/).
+I hold a PhD in Computer Science from the University of Freiburg, Germany, where I am part of the [Computer Vision Group](https://lmb.informatik.uni-freiburg.de/) led by Prof. [Thomas Brox](https://lmb.informatik.uni-freiburg.de/people/brox/).
 My research focuses on vision-language models, particularly in open-vocabulary recognition and generative evaluation.

 During my PhD I did an internship at Amazon in Tübingen, where I worked on Vision-Language alignment and Generative AI with [Betty Mohler](https://scholar.google.com/citations?user=fjAWIaAAAAAJ&hl=en) and [Ali Jahanian](https://scholar.google.com/citations?user=nMpyjcwAAAAJ&hl=en).